Meet me in Seattle

 Step 2: Award and Overall Positions

-The Casebot calculates your ‘Award Position’ by risk weighting the Award Values.
-We do this by compounding the chances of all the contingencies you set in the Casebot along the path to the Outcome and multiplying the Award Value by that percentage.
-We add up the risk weighted Award Values to give your Award Position.
+We calculate your ‘Award Position’ by risk weighting the Award Values.
+We do this by compounding the chances of all the contingencies along the path to the Outcome and multiplying the Award Value by that percentage.
+We add together the risk weighted Award Values to give your Award Position.
 Your Overall Position is calculated using the same principles.
 Your Positions are effectively the average value of your dispute at different stages as costs are spent.
-Calculating these would be another impossible challenge for mental arithmetic.
+Calculating these would be an impossible challenge for mental arithmetic.

 How does your Position change as you spend your case budget?